Luke Mangan

 Luke William Mangan (born 6 May 1970) is an Australian chef and restaurateur.

-Mangan owns and operates restaurants in Sydney Australia, as well as onboard Carnival Cruise Line ships operating in the Australian market.
+Mangan owns and operates restaurants in Sydney, Australia.
 He also partnered with Mater Private Hospital Brisbane to bring healthy, quality restaurant food to hospitals.
-Mangan has his own line of gourmet products and is the co-founder of The Inspired Series and Australia’s Appetite for Excellence, a hospitality awards program for young chefs, waiters and restaurateurs in Australia.
+Mangan is the co-founder of The Inspired Series and Australia’s Appetite for Excellence, a hospitality awards program for young chefs, waiters and restaurateurs in Australia.

 Early career

 Mangan grew up in a family of seven boys in Melbourne.
 His culinary career began under the guide of Hermann Schneider at his Melbourne-based Two Faces restaurant.
 Following his training, Mangan persuaded Michel Roux at the 3 Michelin Star Waterside Inn London to take him on.
 Mangan moved to Sydney in 1994 to open John Hemmes’ CBD restaurant in CBD hotel, at age 24.